programminghistorian/ph-submissions/lessons/sample-lesson.md

 ## Another Sample Header

 Everything appears to work when I put another sample header, too.
-This will allow reviewers to examine a lesson and see more or less exactly what it will look like.
+This will allow reviewers to examine a lesson and see more or less exactly what it will look like.[^1]

+[^1]: I say "more or less" so as not to court the vengeance of the Markdown gods!